Differential Privacy as a Causal Property: Differential Privacy as Causation

 \subsection{With a Single Data Point}

-We can define a notion similar to differential privacy that uses a causal intervention on a single data point as follows: \begin{chr}[implied, but weaker than D.P.]
-Given a population $\mc{P}$, a randomized algorithm $\mc{A}$ is said to be \emph{$ε$-differentially private as intervention on a data point} if for all $i$, for all data points $d_i$ and $d'_i$ in $\mc{D}$, and for all output values $o$,
+Definitions~\ref{view:dp-tc-univ} and~\ref{dfn:dp-tc}, by fixing every data point, do not capture the local nature of the decision facing a single potential survey participant.
+We can define a notion similar to \DP{} that uses a causal intervention on a single data point as follows: \begin{chr}[Data-point Intervention D.P.]
+Given a population $\mc{P}$, a randomized algorithm $\mc{A}$ is \emph{$ε$-differentially private as intervention on a data point for $\mc{P}$} if for all $i$, for all data points $d_i$ and $d'_i$ in $\mc{D}$, and for all output values $o$,

 where $O := \mc{A}(D)$ and $D := \langle D_1, \ldots, D_n\rangle$. \end{chr}